 The problem is most of us don’t learn from other people’s mistakes and will reflect poor teaching through poor behavior.
 What we learn is what we carry and there aren’t enough accessible learning materials out there to teach you how to have your “happily ever after.”
 So when going out into the world and looking for our soulmate, we often don’t know what to look for nor what will be healthy for us and for them.

-After working with many struggling couples and individuals who wanted a successful relationship, I developed the course “Breaking the True Love Code.”
-I have turned this course into a manual in which I teach tools that allow people to work towards their “happily ever after” by first building a healthy foundation then working to maintain it.
+After working with many struggling couples and individuals who wanted a successful relationship, I developed the course “Relationships Evolved: Forging Bonds That Last.”
+I have turned this into an online course and book in which I teach tools that allow people to work towards their “happily ever after” by first building a healthy foundation then working to maintain it.
 We search for what I call “love longevity,” which brings us happiness, comfort, harmony, and shared time with our best friend for life.

 If you are in a relationship now or if you are seeking your soulmate, seize this moment and learn about yourself.
 Take time to gain inner clarity, which will effectively prevent errors while paving the way for future happiness.
 Gaining inner clarity requires complete honesty with yourself – about who you are at your core, what you truly want out of life, and what you are willing to compromise or not compromise.